 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

-Springtail body hair.
-Coloured scanning electron micrograph (SEM) of a hair on the body of a springtail (order Collembola), a primitive insect.
-The springtail has existed unchanged for millions of years, and is considered a living fossil.
-It lives mainly in leaf litter, and feeds on decaying organic matter.
-It takes its name from its ability to flick its tail downwards, causing it to leap in the air.
-It does this to avoid predators.
-Magnification: x2600 when printed at 10 centimetres wide.
+Springtail (Bilobella sp.) body hair.
+Coloured scanning electron micrograph (SEM) of a hair (long) on the body of a springtail.
+Springtails are primitive hexapods that are no longer considered to be insects.
+They have existed unchanged for millions of years, and are considered living fossils.
+They live mainly in leaf litter, and feed on decaying organic matter.
+They take their name from their ability to flick their tail downwards, causing them to leap in the air in order to avoid predators.
+Magnification: x3,330, when printed 10 cm wide.

 Model release not required.
 Property release not required.